ManaAura/Unity-Custom-Tools/README.md

 Watch it on YOUTUBE: https://youtu.be/VJ6Gv8bbCes

+SkillInventory's Inspector
+     A collection of the skills you created, where you can obvserve and modify their bheaviours

 Skill.cs

      DESCRIPTION:
-         This is the BASE CLASS for any of desire skills.
+         This is the BASE CLASS to create any desired skills

      HOW TO USE:
          1. Inherite this class for your new skill scripts